thanksmister/android-mqtt-alarm-panel/README.md

 ## Home Assistant Setup

+Alarm Panel should work with any MQTT broker and does not require Home Assistant.
+If you are using Home Assistant, then you will want to use the Manual MQTT component and the built in MQTT integration for your setup.

 - Setup [Home Assistant](https://home-assistant.io/getting-started/)
 - Configure the [MQTT service](https://home-assistant.io/components/mqtt/) note the broker address and username/password if applicable.
-- Add the [MQTT Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) to your configuration with the default settings for now.
+- Add the [MQTT Manual](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) Home Assistant component to your configuration with the default settings.
 - Add any sensors (like Zwave door sensors or sirens) and configure automations to trigger the alarm.

-## Alarm Setup

-- Under the settings (gear icon) enter the MQTT information that you configured in Home Assistant for your MQTT service.

-- Be sure you adjust the time intervals to match those set (other than defaults) in the Home Assistant MQTT alarm control panel.
-Here is an example of the setup I use in Home Assistant's configuration.yaml file.

-### Supported Command and Publish States

-- Command topic:  home/alarm/set
-- Command payloads: ARM_HOME, ARM_AWAY, DISARM
-- Publish topic: home/alarm
-- Publish payloads: disarmed, armed_away, armed_home, pending, triggered (armed_night not currently supported).

-### Example Home Assistant Setup
+### Example Home Assistant Manual MQTT component:

 ```
 alarm_control_panel: